 Vincent Walsh, Shauna MacDonald, Ted Dykstra, Tamara Hope, Zachary Bennett, Graham Greene, Pete Postlethwaite

 Here’s a movie that proves you should never try to please all of the people all of the time.
 Shattered City: The Halifax Explosion is simultaneously a disaster movie, a courtroom drama, a spy thriller, a love story, a war movie, a family melodrama, and a historical epic.
 In trying to provide something for everyone, the filmmakers have given us a product so bland and unremarkable, that as I write this, less than twenty-four hours after watching the movie, it already feels like a distant memory.
-With its three hour runtime, you’d think even the most inept filmmakers would provide (if only by accident) at least one memorable piece of dialogue, one remarkable scene, one interesting shot.
-But no: Shattered City: The Halifax Explosion is so aggressively mediocre, it practically dares you to react with anything other than total ambivalence.
+With its three hour runtime, you would expect even the most inept filmmaker to provide (if only by accident) at least one memorable piece of dialogue, one remarkable scene, one interesting shot.
+But no; Shattered City: The Halifax Explosion is so aggressively mediocre, it practically dares you to react with anything other than total ambivalence.
 Never before has a gigantic explosion been so completely uninteresting.

 This made-for-Canadian-TV movie stars Vincent Walsh as Captain Charlie Collins, a shell-shocked officer of the Canadian Expeditionary Forces who’s on leave in Halifax for Christmas.
 While visiting a wounded comrade in the hospital, he meets Dr. Barbara Paxton, a visiting American surgeon who is advising the Canadian military officials on reconstructive surgery techniques.
 While their relationship blossoms, meanwhile economic pressures have forced Harbor Commander Frederick Wyatt (Leon Pownall) to relax safety standards on ships sailing in and out of the harbor, much to the chagrin of Harbor Pilot Francis Mackey (Ted Dykstra), who objects to the British Commander’s new deregulation policies and their effect on oh my God I’m boring myself just summarizing this.

-You’ll notice that I haven’t mentioned the cargo ship full of explosives yet.
+You’ll notice that I haven’t yet mentioned the cargo ship full of explosives yet.
 That’s because the explosion itself doesn’t occur until a full ninety minutes into the film.
 For a movie that’s supposedly about the Halifax Explosion, the filmmakers seem awfully reluctant to show it to us.
-And in the meantime we’re left with pompous melodramas about the Collins family and their various romances, indecipherable harbor politics and procedures, and the Mont-Blanc’s slow, uneventful voyage from New York to Halifax.
-Does any of this sound entertaining to you?
+And in the meantime we’re left with pompous melodramas about the Collins family and their various romances and hardships.
 Granted, once the explosion finally does occur the movie starts to pick up some steam, but by that point I didn’t care anymore.
 When you’ve spent the first half of a movie actively hoping that every character onscreen would die in an explosion, you can’t help but be disappointed when that explosion finally happens and most of them survive.

 The biggest problem with this material is that the Halifax Explosion itself is so completely uncinematic.
 For one thing, the blast was instantaneous, vaporizing several square miles of Halifax Harbor in a heartbeat.
 Not an event that translates particularly well to film.
 Second, the explosion was a total accident, with blame being shared equally between several parties, including the Dock Master, both ships’ captains, and the Harbor Pilot who was responsible for guiding the barges safely in and out.
 There’s no villain here to blame for the deaths of all those people, no single person whose negligence was responsible for causing the detonation.
 Yet the filmmakers insist on finding a scapegoat, eventually settling on the safest possible option: Just blame it on war itself.
 If a war hadn’t been going on, the film argues, that ship full of munitions wouldn’t have been in the harbor in the first place.
 Yeah, and if my aunt had balls…

-Since there isn’t a single special feature on this DVD, and since I feel compelled to fill this space with something, I thought it would be fun to take you though the pre-menu previews, seeing as every one of them is more entertaining than this movie.
+Since there isn’t a single special feature on this DVD, I thought it would be fun to take you though the pre-menu previews, every one of them more entertaining than this movie.